Squiff/weather-forecast/README.md

 # Weather Forecast
-A simple weather forecast app showing current and daily weather forecasts.
+A simple weather forecast app showing current and daily weather forecasts for a specified location

 The app is uses the OpenWeather REST API.
 More information can be found here: https://openweathermap.org/